ACEnglish/kanpig/gqcalibration/README.md

 * nState - Kanpig's new state
 * nGQ - The configured parameters' genotype quality score

-If `--leaveout` was used, a second `leaveout.genotypes.csv` will be output.
+If `--leaveout` was used, a second `<prefix>_data/leaveout_genotypes.csv` will be output.

-### Plots
+### Report

+Multiple tables/plots are generated into the `<prefix>_report.html`, with plots available in `<prefix>_data/`.

 Three main plots are created that can be used to inspect the results.
 Each plot will have multiple versions.
-* The `original` plot uses the input genotype information before parameter estimation.
+* The Original plots use the input genotype information before parameter estimation.
-* The `calibrated` plot uses the genotype information after parameter estimation.
+* The Calibrated plots use the genotype information after parameter estimation.
-* The `leaveout` plots will have both `original` and `calibrated` versions derived from the left out sites.
+* The Leaveout plots will have both original and calibrated versions derived from the left out sites.

-#### `ROC.png`
+The specific plots made are:

 Receiver Operating Curve of genotypes sorted by their GQ (low-to-high).
 A ROC that's further towards the top-left is indicative of a more informative GQ,

-#### `GTGQ.png`
-This plots the observed genotype accuracy and expected genotype accuracy according to the GQ.
+GTGQ plots with observed genotype accuracy and expected genotype accuracy according to the GQ.
 These lines should be highly overlapping when the GQ is well calibrated and actually reflects the probability a genotype is wrong.

-#### `STATE.png`
-This plot has three rows corresponding to the REF, HET, and HOM genotype subsets of the data.
+State plots which has three rows corresponding to the REF, HET, and HOM genotype subsets of the data.
 Each row has four columns.
 * Baseline - The distribution of GQs based on their baseline (i.e. true) genotype and colored by their state
 * Kanpig - The distribution of GQs based on their kanpig predicted genotype and colored by their state
 * True GT - The distribution of allele balances (percent of reads supporting the alternate) for correctly predicted